yadizhou/epip/README.md

 # Epip
-Pipe style programming in Python
+Pipe style programming in Python.

+To install, `pip install epip`

+Then import specific members (see reference), or just `from epip import *`.
+No built-ins will be shadowed.

 ## Example
 ```python